-- 1 Turn the main power key switch to the off position. - 2 Press and hold the scrub on switch. - While holding the scrub on switch, turn the main power key switch to the on position. - 4 Continue to hold the scrub on switch until the scrub off indicator turns green. - 5 The display will show pressure icon on the right top corner indicating you are in pressure restoring mode.
-Now display will show key switch icon asking you to reset the machine. - The factory default pressures have now been restored. - 7 Turn the main power key switch to the off position.
+- 1 Turn the main power key switch to the off position. - 2 Press and hold the scrub on switch. - 3 While holding the scrub on switch, turn the main power key switch to the on position. - 4 Continue to hold the scrub on switch until the scrub off indicator turns green, then release the scrub on switch. - On AXP[TM] models, the display will show pressure icon on the right top corner indicating you are in pressure restoring mode and the factory default pressures have been restored.
+Now display will show key switch icon asking you to reset the machine. - On ST models, the display will show "d" to indicate that the factory default scrub pressures have been restored. - 5 Turn the main power key switch to the off position.

-Scrub deck type, chemical and recycle option selection:
+Scrub deck type, chemical and recycle option selection (WarriorTM AXP):

-The Convertamatic can be equipped with numerous scrub deck options.
+The Warrior [TM] AXP can be equipped with numerous scrub deck options.
 This function configures the control unit current settings for each of the scrub deck types.
 Improper setting of the deck may result in motor damage due to overloading.
 Chemical option and recycle option can be selected in this mode.
 To select the proper scrub deck, chemical option and recycle option:

-- 1 Turn the main power key switch to the OFF position. - 2 Press and hold the scrub system OFF and scrub ON switches. - 3 While holding both switches, turn the main key switch to the ON position. - 4 Continue to hold both switches until light scrub indicator turns vellow. - 5 Release both switches.
-The scrub OFF indicator will turn red and the display will display current deck size and type (disc or cylindrical, 24", 26" or 28").
-NOTE: The 28" selection is also used for the 32" deck.
-The chemical option and recycle option can be selected here while selecting scrub deck. - 6 To select chemical option, press chemical switch.
+- 1 Turn the main power key switch to the off position. - 2 Press and hold the scrub off and scrub on switches. - 3 While holding both switches, turn the main key switch to the on position. - 4 Continue to hold both switches until regular scrub indicator turns yellow. - 5 Release both switches.
+The scrub off indicator will turn red and the display will show the current scrub brush type icon and scrub deck size (disc or cylindrical, 28" or 32").
+The chemical option and recycle option can be selected here while selecting the scrub deck. - 6 To select chemical option, press chemical switch.
 Chemical indicator will turn green.
 To deselect chemical option, press chemical switch again.
 Chemical indicator will turn off. - 7 To select recycle option, press recycle switch.
 Recycle indicator will turn green.
 To deselect recycle option, press recycle switch again.
 Recycle indicator will turn off. - 8 The display will display current scrub deck.
 There are four selections that can be made.
-Pressing the scrub ON switch will select between the four settings.
-The scrub ON indicator will change every time switch gets pressed. - 9 Select disc icon with 24" / 26" if the machine is equipped with a 24" or 26" disc deck. - Select cylindrical icon with 24" / 26" if the machine is equipped with 24" / 26" cylindrical deck. - Select disc icon with 28" if the machine is equipped with 28" or 32" disc deck. - Select cylindrical icon with 28" if the machine is equipped with 28" cylindrical deck. - 10 Once the proper scrub deck size, chemical option and recycle option are selected, press the scrub OFF switch to save this setting. - 11 The display will display key switch icon asking user to reset the machine. - 12 Turn the main power key switch to the OFF position.
+Pressing the scrub on switch will select between the four settings.
+Scrub on indicator will change every time switch gets pressed. - 9 Select disc icon with 28" if the machine is equipped with a 28" disc deck.
+Select cylindrical icon with 28" if the machine is equipped with a 28" cylindrical deck.
+Select disc icon with 32" if the machine is equipped with a 32" disc deck.
+Select cylindrical icon with 32" if the machine is equipped with a 32" cylindrical deck. - 10 Once the proper scrub deck size, chemical option and recycle option are selected, press the scrub off switch to save this setting. - 11 The display will display key switch icon asking user to reset the machine. - 12 Turn the main power key switch to the off position.

-NOTE 1: It is very important to set chemical and recycle options properly.
-This could result unusual operation of the machine.
+Note: It is very important to set chemical and recycle options correctly.
+Failure to do so could result in unusual operation of the machine.